dan-nagle/h2m/README.txt

 Because the h2mbuild.sh script must change directories, always run it as ./h2mbuild.sh.
-It will not work correctly if run from a different working directory (although it will not cause any damage, it will not complete the installation process).
+It will not work correctly if run from a different working directory (although it will not cause any damage, it will not complete the build process).

 Usage of the h2mbuild.sh script:
 Usage: ./h2mbuild.sh [options]